 Certain lifestyle changes can provide indigestion relief.
 Try to:

-You may find that taking over-the-counter indigestion remedies brings relief, such as antacids.
+You may find that taking over-the-counter indigestion remedies bring relief, such as antacids.

 Your GP can also prescribe stronger antacids or:

-If you’re taking a medicine which can cause indigestion, your GP may change your medication or alter the dosage.
+If you’re taking a medication that can cause indigestion, your GP may change your medication or alter the dosage.